jrsewell400/hogwarts_again/README.md

 When you run rspec, you should have 12 failing tests to start.

 <!-- ```
-User Story 1 of 4
+User Story 1 of 4 - DONE
 As a visitor,
 When I visit '/professors',
 I see a list of professors with the following information: